 But God’s seeds are patient.
 I learned that from Jahren.
 “A seed knows how to wait,” she writes.

 That sentence can pierce your heart when, with St. Elizabeth’s hope in mind, you read it beneath a Ponderosa pine.
-Papery seeds wait within each crunchy cone.
+Papery seeds wait within each crusty cone.
 When replete, the Ponderosa is a stunning, rust-barked symbol of the American West.

 Straining at “what lies ahead,” St. Paul compares a seed to the body, sown in weakness and raised in splendor.

 “No risk is more terrifying than that taken by the first root,” Jahren tells us.
 Even before finding water, it must “anchor an embryo and forever end its mobile phase.”

 We’re attracted to mobility and like to keep our options open.
 The saints assure us that once a soul is granted a glimpse of how much Christ loves it, it will begin to reign in its wandering tendencies and root an anchor at the cross.